Electives

 Course Overview

-Students will develop their visualisation and design skills with a focus on the Communication Design Field.
+Students will develop their visualisation and design skills with a focus on Messages-Communication Design Field and Objects-Inductrial Design Field as part of their studies.
 Students will explore the significance of visual communication in contemporary and historical times and investigate the practices of designers.
 Students will use methods for manipulating imagery and type for communication purposes and develop skills that are used to develop conceptual and aesthetic design solutions.
 Students will use the design process to respond to /or write a brief and research, generate ideas, develop concepts and refine visual communications.
 The audience, purpose, context, constraints and formats will be considered in making and responding to the design needs of the brief.
 Students learn critical, creative and reflective thinking.
 Students will use their design knowledge, understanding and skills to communicate ideas and information with a specific purpose.
 Freehand and manual drawing skills, selective use of materials, media and contemporary media/digital, will be used to create presentations that inform, advertise, promote and identify.

 What Will Students Learn?